↑

 Whisk together the heavy cream, milk, garlic, flour, salt, and pepper.
 Set aside.

-Potato slices covered with shredded cheese and bacon in a white, square casserole dish
+Potatoes covered with cream and cheese in a white, square baking dish over a marble background.

 Present!